 Being at peace with food and your body often means embracing the gray.
 It doesn’t always have to be that black and white, all or nothing, “on” or “off” my diet mentality.
 You can be somewhere in between, and be okay with it.
 In the past, that was not the case for me.

-What “Power of She” Means to Me — empowering article about body image and loving yourself
+- What “Power of She” Means to Me — article about body image and loving yourself

 A few months ago I was on a podcast talking about nutrition, and listening back I was angry at myself for some of the things I said.
 I didn’t necessarily say anything wrong, but I was mad about the way I said them.
-I could’ve shown a lot more compassion, and even in the short time between then and now, I have learned so much and my mindset has shifted quite a bit.
-I think it’s so important to continue growing and learning about the things that light a fire in our souls, and rather than beating myself up for saying things differently that I would’ve liked, I’m proud of myself for exploring new ways of thinking, and embracing the gray.
+Could I have shown a lot more compassion?
+Yes.
+Even in the short time between then and now, I have learned so much and my mindset has shifted quite a bit.
+Click here to listen to other podcasts I’ve been featured on.

 - Intuitive Eating Book / Intuitive Eating Workbook by Evelyn Tribole, MS, RD and Elyse Resch, MS, RD, FADA